GRIDAPPSD/GOSS-GridAPPS-D/docs/source/developer_resources/RC1_Tasks.rst

 Functional Requirements, in partial form.
 The deadline leaves four months for detailed design and implementation, plus two months for documentation and testing.
-Therefore, we have chosen a minimal set of functions that can show end-to-end use of OSPRREYS at the first milestone.
+Therefore, we have chosen a minimal set of functions that can show end-to-end use of GridAPPS-D at the first milestone.

 In developing the work breakdown structure (WBS), we noted that